Electroshockist/Electroshockist/README.md

 - Web Development
 - Project Management
 ## 👨‍💻 Need a programmer?
-I'm currently looking for work in Game programming and/or software development.
+I'm currently looking for work in game programming and software development.
 Feel free to send me an email if you're interested.